Convocation

 Why this venue?

-Historically, the College holds its convocation ceremonies at one of three Royal Patronage venues: the Royal Festival Hall, the Royal Albert Hall and the Royal Geographical Society.
+Historically, the College holds its Convocation ceremonies at one of three Royal Patronage venues: the Royal Festival Hall, the Royal Albert Hall and the Royal Geographical Society.

 The venue is an excellent location for the size and scale of the RCA’s Convocation ceremonies, has suitable availability and most importantly, is a fully accessible space for those attending.

-This is the third consecutive year we will have held our ceremonies at the Royal Festival Hall and we are looking forward to working with their experienced events team to deliver our graduation ceremonies for our students and their guests.
+This is the forth consecutive year we will have held our ceremonies at the Royal Festival Hall and we are looking forward to working with their experienced events team to deliver our graduation ceremonies for our students and their guests.

 What is the address of the venue?